 Our acquisition of SafeStitch LLC in accordance with the Share Exchange Agreement has been accounted for as a recapitalization of SafeStitch LLC, and SafeStitch LLC is treated as the continuing reporting entity.
-The transaction is not accounted for as a business combination because we did not have an operating business.
-The transaction was instead accounted for as a recapitalization of SafeStitch and the issuance of stock by SafeStitch (represented by our outstanding shares of common stock) at the book values of our assets and liabilities, which approximates fair value with no goodwill or other intangibles recorded.
+The transaction is not accounted for as a business combination because we did not have an operating business prior to the consummation of the Share Exchange.
+The transaction was instead accounted for as a recapitalization of SafeStitch and the issuance of stock by SafeStitch (represented by our outstanding shares of Common Stock) at the book values of our assets and liabilities, which approximates fair value with no goodwill or other intangibles recorded.